What is dental insurance?

 What does dental insurance cover?

-Depending on your insurer and plan, dental insurance may cover a wide variety of procedures ranging from routine care like cleanings and X-rays to procedures like oral surgery, fillings, and crowns.
-In some cases, dental insurance may also cover some orthodontia, but possibly only if the orthodontic work is necessary for a child on your plan.
-Certain care may be covered differently based on your plan's terms.
-For example, preventive maintenance may be covered even before you meet your yearly deductible.
+Depending on your insurer and plan, dental insurance may cover a wide variety of procedures ranging from routine care like cleanings and X-rays to basic and major procedures like fillings, oral surgery, and crowns.
+Some dental insurance plans may also cover orthodontics, such as braces, as well as periodontics and prosthodontics, like dentures.

 Covered procedures typically include: